 THE FIX for HEADACHES

 One of the easiest hacks is to dump a few cups of Epsom salts in your bath.
-If you can’t do that, or you don’t like baths, consider a MAGNESIUM supplement to support healthy blood vessel structure and function*, and as an aside, to support levels of serotonin*.
-CLICK HERE if you want to learn more about my exclusive MAGNESIUM capsules.
+If you can’t do that, or you don’t like baths, consider a Magnesium supplement to support healthy blood vessel structure and function*, and as an aside, to support levels of serotonin*.

 And one of the simplest ways to prevent headaches in the winter?
 Wear a hat or ear muffs, and stay hydrated.